For all the news, Subscribe to the AT-Golden-Packet email reflector.

 DIGIPEATER BATTERY POWER: The Mountain top Digipeaters consist of a D700/D710, a mast as required to clear the trees, and a power source.
 The mimimum test is 3 hours long, but the optional phases can last up to a total of 5 hours, so ample AMP-Hr capacity should be considered.
 The D700/710 draws about .7 amps on receive and about say 4.5 amps on TX (medium power 10W).
 Under normal operation, the APRS ALOHA channel can support up to about 20% load so the average digipeater power demand will be about .2 * 4.5A +.7A or about 1.6 Amps per hour.
 A good plan might one 7 AH battery for the event, or two 4 AH batteries, replacing one toward the end as it dies gives a good indication of battry life remaining (the spare).
 We have found enough clouds or rain every year to make it too risky to depend on solar power. (a 1 Amp-Hr battery and a 1.5 amp solar panel as shown).

-We are requesting that only D700 or D710 radios be used as the digipeater, since there can be so many different ways for a TNC/radio combo to be tuned or set up wrong.
+We are requesting that only D710 radios be used as the digipeater, since they can be reconfigured in the field from the front panel menus.
+D700's have to be set (and checked) using a PC on the serial port significanly complicating troubleshooting.
+Using only the D710's with their built-in modems eliminates all the very common interfacing issues we hear on the air every day...
 Listening to packets on the air, MOST have poor audio, tone, levels, tone inbalance unknown pre-and-de emphasis and deviation settings adding up to 20 dB or more in performance loss.
 We can eliminate these variables by just using D700's that at least were all set for optimum at the factory, and provide reliable packet operation down to a very good 0.3 uV (-117 dBm).

 DIGI SETTINGS: Each digi along The trail will be set to support traceable TEMPn-N packets and the shorter non-traceable HOPn-N path.
-The two settings are: "UITRACE TEMP" and "UIFLOOD HOP,ID" or similar depending on exact TNC used.
-Once these settings are in the D700/710, they can actually remain there forever since we want all D700/710's always to be able to at least support the come-as-you-are TEMPn-N backup system.
+The two settings are: "UITRACE TEMP" and "UIFLOOD HOP,ID".
+Then saving these to a PM memory makes operations at thge mountain top quick and easy.
+Setting the TEMPn-N support can actually remain there forever since we want all D700/710's always to be able to at least support the come-as-you-are TEMPn-N backup system.
 All D700/710's are supposed to be configured with the TEMPn-N support by default for emergency backup communications at any time.
 TEMPn-N is great for omni-directional temporary communications for special events like Field Day.
-Here we cannot afford the bulk, however, of the long trace packets using TEMPn-N, so we are using HOP7-7 which should only ID the last digi in each packet.
+Here we cannot afford the bulk, however, of the long trace packets using TEMPn-N, so we are using the UIFLOOD HOP7-7 which should only ID the last digi in each packet.

 MESSAGE FORMATS: For the official long haul Golden Packets that you want everyone to see, use only BULLETINS (BLN#xxxxx).
 This eliminates ACKS and QRM, yet lets everyone read the mail.
 To indicate a specific recepient, squeeze their identifier into the available optional 5 bytes xxxxx, but otherwise the xxxxx is not needed.
 Stations with D700's must read and delete incoming messages to make sure to keep room for more incoming messages.
 D710's can hold as many as 100 unread messages.
 Keep a paper log if you are not using a PC APRS as well.